-Systolic heart failure is a type of left-sided heart failure, otherwise known as left-ventricle heart failure.
-Systolic heart failure means that the heart does not pump efficiently, and does not contract the way it should between heartbeats.
+Systolic heart failure is left-sided heart failure or left-ventricle heart failure.
+Systolic heart failure means the heart does not pump efficiently or contract the way it should between heartbeats.

-There are two types of left-ventricle heart failure.
-These are systolic and diastolic heart failure.
-Both of these types can eventually lead to right-ventricle heart failure.
+There are two types of left-ventricle heart failure: systolic and diastolic.
+Both types can eventually lead to right-ventricle heart failure.

 However, there are differences between systolic and diastolic heart failure.

-Though treatment for systolic heart failure is available, there is no known cure.
+Though treatment for systolic heart failure is available, there is no cure.

-Read on to learn more about preventing, diagnosing, and treating systolic heart failure.
+Read on to learn more about the prevention, diagnosis, and treatment of systolic heart failure.

-Systolic heart failure happens when the heart beats
+Systolic heart failure happens when the heart is

 Ejection fraction